drshahizan/phd/chapter2/lr3.md

 * **Refer to evidence in the chapter** (sections, tables, figures)
 * **Link every answer back to research gaps and contribution**

-If you like, I can next:

-* Prepare a **one-page viva defence script for Chapter 2**
-* Create a **mapping table: literature → constructs → hypotheses**
-* Draft **model answers for difficult examiner follow-up questions**

-Just tell me what you want next.

 ## Contribution 🛠️